itaiferber/swift-evolution/proposals/0167-swift-encoders.md

     /// The strategy to use for decoding `Data` values. public enum DataDecodingStrategy {
+        /// Defer to `Data` for decoding.
+        case deferredToDate

         /// Decode the `Data` from a Base64-encoded string.
 This is the default strategy. case base64